 Key Insight: A typical real estate contingency is the inspection contingency.
 This means if that the buyer is able to re-negotiate repairs into the contract or back out altogether if there are many problems that come up in the inspection report

 It is essential that the home inspection is done sooner rather than later in the sale process, as it gives both the buyer and the seller time to make any additional important decisions.

 If the inspection is pushed back in the purchasing process, the seller may be rushed into having major repairs done.

 This may actually be more costly to the seller as due to the time pressure they may choose the wrong contractor, or the contractor may even charge more money for managing the repair in a shorter time period.

 For the buyer, the reason for an earlier inspection is quite straightforward the issues which need repairing will be solved earlier in the purchasing process, so they can have more confidence they have made the right decision.
 Further, there will not be any additional surprises when they finally move in.

-And even if it in fact turns out that the house does not need any additional repairs and is in perfect condition, the inspection was still worth it it gives the buyer peace of mind that this will actually be a good investment and that they have chosen the right home, and that no surprises are awaiting them.
+And even if it in fact turns out that the house does not need any additional repairs and is in perfect condition, the inspection was still worth it gives the buyer peace of mind.

 Key Insight: If you want the real estate process to go smoothly and quickly then get the house inspection at the beginning of the process